moliver28/research-handbook/content/handbook/marketing/digital-experience/_index.md

 ### Retrospective

 The retrospective is an event held at the end of each quarter, used to discuss what went well, and what can be improved on.
-We use a quarterly retrospective issue keep track of our progress.
+We use a quarterly retrospective issue to keep track of our progress.
 [Access them here](https://gitlab.com/gitlab-com/marketing/digital-experience/announcements/-/issues/?sort=updated_desc&state=closed&search=Retrospective&first_page_size=20).

 **When:** Week 12 of a quarter, 50min